YassWorks/ZK-access-control/notes.md

 - FOUND WORKAROUND: set "Retard de serrure de porte (s)" setting to 0
 - this will effectively make the device NEVER open the door on its own (IMPORTANT: THIS WILL RENDER THE DEVICE USELESS WHEN THE SCRIPT IS NOT ACTIVE)

+- The voice outout is currently misleading (saying "Accès réussis.
+Merci" when it shouldn't) => needs fixing too.